coinkite/bitcoinbounties-pub/2022-04-01-bitcoin-binary-project-automated-builds.md

 Create a continuous integration like solution for [BitcoinBinary.org](https://BitcoinBinary.org)

-Bitcoin Binary's goal is to show/verify bitcoin projects' deterministic/reproducible.
+Bitcoin Binary's goal is to show/verify bitcoin projects' deterministic/reproducible being built on video, [see examples](https://BitcoinBinary.org)

-These builds include firmware & software binaries of projects like:
+Builds include firmware & software binaries of major Bitcoin projects like:

 - Electrum
 - Wasabi